QuackatronHQ/test-repository/README.md

 ---

-# Gigarepo
+# test-repository

-This repository demonstrates a sample list of issues detected by DeepSource analyzers.
+This repository is used as a test repository for monitoring various workflows.